 - Third-Party Integration.
 Many organizations with their core business may already be using other systems.
-A PM application that can integrate well with existing third-party applications can be a main consideration for some companies.
-Some of the more popular ones are Google Apps, MS Outlook, Salesforce and Dropbox.
+A PM application that can integrate well with existing third-party applications can be the main consideration for some companies.
+Some of the more popular ones are Google Apps, MS Outlook, Salesforce, and Dropbox.
 If it can integrate with many third-party systems, it is a plus.

 - Scheduling.
-This is the ability of a PM software to set schedules on tasks, to create timelines and milestones, and determine dependencies and resources.
+This is the ability of a PM software to set schedules on tasks, create timelines and milestones, and determine dependencies and resources.
 For some, this is a core project management functionality and therefore essential.
-However, for organizations with simple projects, short duration or recurring tasks, or small teams, this may not be as important.
+However, for organizations with simple projects, short-duration or recurring tasks, or small teams, this may not be as important.

 - Time Management.
 This helpful feature may be more applicable to only some projects more than others.
 A PM software that can track actual project time of its resources, and have a certain degree of control in accepting submitted timesheets is valuable to project teams that have longer duration tasks or those that have many resources.